UnifiedID2/uid2-docs-preview/preview/docs/getting-started/gs-faqs.md

 The UID2 service encrypts UID2 tokens using random initialization vectors.
 The UID2 token is unique for a given user as the user browses the internet.
 This means that every time a UID2 token is generated, the token is always different, even for the same underlying raw UID2.
 Every time the token is refreshed, a new token is generated and encrypted.
 This mechanism helps ensure that untrusted parties cannot track a user's identity.

-#### What does a UID2 token look like in the bid stream?
+#### What does a UID2 token look like in the bidstream?

 There are many ways to approach UID2 implementation.
-Here is one example of a code snippet showing how a UID2 token is passed in the bid stream:
+Here is one example of a code snippet showing how a UID2 token is passed in the <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>:

 ```js
 {